Torchtopher/WartProject/README.md

 Installing:

 Don't, there are probably 3 people who would actually benift from this.
 The repo is just for version control and sharing with friends.

+Why its better than most other autofarmers.

+Its written in python so unlike most autofarmers which are in java and actually get the position of blocks/the player every tick this just uses the screen so it makes it (hopefully) very very hard to detect, and certainly harder to detect than the java mods.
+It also has features that has it take breaks from farming to simulate humans having to go to the bathroom/do something beside farm.

 TODO: